We extend greetings to those who are new to the Guild, and gratitude

 Caldwell and her husband Robert Whitehead at the Folger Shakespeare

 Library.
-What led to this summer's program with her was a remarkable new
+What led to our 2021 program with her was a remarkable new

 book, Susan,